 Circumstances already prevailing at the time the agreement is entered may not be pleaded.

 If a transfer to another suitable daytime work place is not possible for operational reasons or if it is not carried out within 2 (two) weeks, the employee shall be entitled to prematurely quit his/her employment.

-- 3. In scheduling night work, the employer shall consider to the extent possible the needs of employees attending or intending to attend a vocational training institution or school. - 4.
-If a daytime work place becomes available in the enterprise, it shall be notified internally.
-Employees who work at night and who are able to carry out such work possibly upon reasonable retraining shall be given precedence. - 5.
-Employers shall ensure that employees who are or should be working at night will, upon their own request, be able to get a medical examination prior to starting on or continuing in such work within the meaning of Section 12b AZG, Federal Law Gazette I/122/2002.
+3. In scheduling night work, the employer shall consider to the extent possible the needs of employees attending or intending to attend a vocational training institution or school.

+4. If a daytime work place becomes available in the enterprise, it shall be notified internally.
+Employees who work at night and who are able to carry out such work - possibly upon reasonable retraining - shall be given precedence.

+5. Employers shall ensure that employees who are or should be working at night will, upon their own request, be able to get a medical examination prior to starting on or continuing in such work within the meaning of Section 12b AZG, Federal Law Gazette I/122/2002.
 The employer shall reimburse the employee for any cost thus incurred.
-The time required for such examination shall be deducted from the working hours. - 6.
-In addition to the cases covered in Item 6a of Para 1 of Section 97 ArbVG (heavy night work), works agreements may be signed on measures to compensate for or reduce the burden imposed of employees by night work.
+The time required for such examination shall be deducted from the working hours.